ElifSinemAktas/experimental-devops-project/rke2/hyperv/docs/00_setup-hyperv-vms.md

 I'll combine both following scripts in a single script later:).

-Get IP address running following Generate-HostsFile.ps1.
+Get IP address running following Generate-HostsFile.ps1 file [in the scripts directory](../scripts/).
 Script will provide hosts.txt file and in this file you'll see IP addresses.

 ```shell
 Generate-HostsFile.ps1